Staff

 Key Stage 4

-The GCSE course is modular with a unit of study focusing on Physical Geography usually examined at the end of the Year 11 academic year which continues on from topics began in Year 10.
-Also in year 11, the girls complete a field investigation within the local community to stimulate inquiry in preparation for their Unit 3 examination in Year 11 or 12.
+The GCSE course is modular with a unit of study focusing on Physical Geography usually examined at the end of the Year 11 academic year – a continuation of topics started in Year 10.
+Also in year 11, students complete a field investigation within the local community to stimulate inquiry in preparation for their Unit 3 examination in Year 11 or 12.
 In total, by the end of Year 11, the students may have completed or prepared 60 % of their GCSE course.
 Year 12 completes the course with studies of Human Geography focusing on Population, Development and Settlement.
-To assist in learning the Geography Department use the novel approach of singing their GCSE notes to encourage learning as shown by these examples (Example 1) (Example 2).
+To assist in learning, the Geography Department uses the novel approach of singing their GCSE notes to encourage learning as shown by these examples (Example 1) (Example 2).

 Post-16